fedtti/jwt-cli/README.md

 Otherwise, you can skip it by adding a command and its argument(s) and/or option(s).
 You can see the full list of commands, arguments, and options by appending either `-h` or `--help`.

-Below, an encoding example and a decoding example along with their results.
+Below, both an encoding example and a decoding example along with their results.

 ### Encoder